MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 This workflow starts with size-filtered metaSPAdes assembled scaffolds (resulted from :ref:`Metagenomic Assembly`).
 Note that for MAG building we are using >= 1000 bp **scaffolds**.

-1. **All-to-all lignment**.
+1. **All-to-all alignment**.
 In this step, quality controlled reads for each of the metagenomic samples are mapped to each of the metagenomic assemblies using BWA_.
 Here we use ``-a`` to allow mapping to secondary sites.
 Note that merged, singleton, forward and reverse reads are all aligned separately, and are later merged into a single :code:`bam` file.

 .. important::